 How many of these parents do you think would push a button to take their child’s autism away?

 The answer is all of them.
 Every one of them.
 It’s not even really a question.
-Let’s say 99.9 percent — and that’s only to account for those people who are afraid to push buttons.
+Let’s say 99.9 percent—and that’s only to account for those people who are afraid to push buttons.

 We all instinctively want our children to be like ourselves.
 That’s what we know.
-Everything else is unknown: it’s scary, it’s threatening, it threatens our identity.
+Everything else is unknown: it’s scary, it’s threatening.
+It threatens our identity.
 It threatens our belief in our ability to parent well.

-But that becomes the goal, stripping away the autism: we reject autism and fight for a cure.
+So that becomes the goal, stripping away the autism: we reject autism and fight for a cure.
 And we’re typically immersed in a medical model that doesn’t even have a language other than that of pathology, disability, cure, and correct.

 But there comes a time later in life when the answer isn’t 99.9 percent anymore.
 Many, many parents wouldn’t push that button anymore.
 Many family members, professionals, and just people in the community wouldn’t push that button anymore.